top of page

 Tickets

-If you have any problems, don't hesitate to call us on 0208 144 2290 or email enquiries@theatreworkout.com and we can resend them to you.
+If you have any problems, don't hesitate to call us in advance on 0208 144 2290 or email enquiries@theatreworkout.com and we can resend them to you.

 Some theatres have cloakroom room facilities where you can store bags and coats, but not all, so please make other arrangements for bags and suitcases, or check with us for options.

-Manners Absolutely no photography or filming is permitted during any show.
-You can take photos before the show, during the interval, and often during the curtain call, and some shows like it if you tak them, but this isn't always the case.
+In most cases you can take photos before the show, during the interval, and after the curtain call, but this isn't always the case.
 Ask ushers when you get there if/when you can take photos.

 Please do remember that mobile devices should be turned off during the show.
 If you turn them on during the interval, please turn them off again before the second half.